czHappy/OperationSystemExperiment/README.md

 Banker: The algorithem of Banker about resource allocation for avoiding dead lock.

-FileOperation: Usins Windows API to operate file including creating, opening , reading and writing, as well as asynchronous operation.
+FileOperation: Using Windows API to operate file including creating, opening , reading and writing, as well as asynchronous operation.
 Also, there is another program for data comunication betwwen process.

 JobSchedule: Job Scheduling strategies, including FCFS, SJF,HRRN